sjcross/CleavageSiteInvestigator/README.md

 ```
 <img src=".\resources\strandlinkageplot_regions.png"/>

 - As shown in the figure above, optional arguments are grouped by the plot feature they act upon.
-For example, `-gl_i` controls the grid label increment.
+For example, `-gl_i` controls the grid label interval.
 The following table shows all the optional arguments by feature group:

   Root argument|Feature|Instances
   -------------|-------|---------